AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Related Work

-Recent work in sentiment analysis focused on sub-tasks that tackle new challenges, including aspect-based \cite{chen2022discrete}, multimodal \cite{liang2022msctd}, explainable (neuro-symbolic) \cite{cambria2022senticnet}, and multilingual sentiment analysis \cite{muhammad-etal-2022-naijasenti}.
-On the other hand, standard sentiment analysis sub-tasks such as polarity classification (positive, negative, neutral) are widely considered saturated and solved \cite{Poria2020BeneathTT}, with an accuracy of 97.5\% in certain domains \cite{raffel2020exploring,jiang-etal-2020-smart}.
+Recent work in sentiment analysis focused on subtasks that tackle new challenges, including aspect-based \cite{chen2022discrete}, multimodal \cite{liang2022msctd}, explainable (neuro-symbolic) \cite{cambria2022senticnet}, and multilingual sentiment analysis \cite{muhammad-etal-2022-naijasenti}.
+On the other hand, standard sentiment analysis subtasks such as polarity classification (positive, negative, neutral) are widely considered saturated and solved \cite{Poria2020BeneathTT}, with an accuracy of 97.5\% in certain domains \cite{jiang-etal-2020-smart,raffel2020exploring}.
 However, while this may be true for high-resource languages in relatively clean, long-form text domains such as movie reviews, noisy user-generated data in under-represented languages still presents a challenge \cite{Yimam2020ExploringAS}.
-Additionally, African languages present new challenges for sentiment analysis such as dealing with tone, code-switching, and digraphia \cite{adebara-abdul-mageed-2022-towards}.
-Existing work in sentiment analysis for African languages has therefore mainly focused on polarity classification \cite{mataoui2016proposed,el2017sentiment,moudjari-etal-2020-algerian,Yimam2020ExploringAS,muhammad-etal-2022-naijasenti,martin2021sentiment}.
-We present with AfriSenti the largest and most multilingual dataset for sentiment analysis in African languages.
+Additionally, African languages present other difficulties for sentiment analysis such as dealing with tone, code-switching, and digraphia \cite{adebara-abdul-mageed-2022-towards}.
+Existing work in sentiment analysis for African languages has therefore mainly focused on polarity classification \cite{el2017sentiment,martin2021sentiment,mataoui2016proposed,moudjari-etal-2020-algerian,muhammad-etal-2022-naijasenti,Yimam2020ExploringAS}.
+Our benchmark, AfriSenti, is the largest multilingual dataset for sentiment analysis in African languages.